JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Expression body formatting

 If the function has an expression body that doesn't fit in the same line as the declaration, put the `=` sign on the first line.
-Indent the expression body by 4 spaces.
+Indent the expression body by four spaces.

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">